 National Occupational Standards (NOS) provide benchmarks for competent performance.
 The content is led by demand and based on evidence from industry.
-The NOS underpin vocational training, apprenticeships and qualifications across the UK, in all sectors and occupations.
+The NOS underpin vocational training, apprenticeships, frameworks and qualifications across the UK, in all sectors and occupations.
 CITB develops and maintains these standards for the construction industry.

 See a list of the occupational areas that CITB works on

 You can use these National Occupational Standards to:

 - describe good practice in particular areas of work